 - Cash: It's a good idea to have some local currency (Georgian Lari) on hand for small purchases or in case you need to pay for something in cash.
 Make sure to have some small denominations as well, as it can be difficult to break larger bills in smaller towns or villages.

-- Travel insurance: It's always a good idea to have travel insurance, especially when travelling to a foreign country.
+- Travel insurance: It's always a good idea to have travel insurance, especially when traveling to a foreign country.
 This can provide peace of mind and financial protection in case of any unexpected events such as illness, accidents, or lost luggage.

 - A good map: Georgia can be a bit tricky to navigate, especially if you don't speak the language.
 Make sure to bring a good map (either physical or digital) to help you find your way around.